Mangoesmapping-GeorgeCorea/FunGIS2022/README.md

-# FunGIS2022 - From QGIS Desktop to the Web/Mobile and back
+# From QGIS Desktop to the Web/Mobile and back - Spatial Olympics 2023

 The repo covers the worshop on QGIS Web and Mobile at the 2022 conference and has been updated for the 2023 Spatial Olypics.

-Click clone to download the data and project files, ideally prior to the conference.

 ## SPATIAL OLYMPICS 2023
 The focus here is only on the essentials required for Spatial Olypics and using ChatGPT to develop the inputs.